 The proportion of candidates and groups that registered before the close of nominations at the 2023 NSW State election was comparable to the previous State general election held on 23 March 2019.
 In 2023, of the 865 candidates that were registered for the election, 272 or 31 per cent registered before the close of nominations.
 This compares with the 2019 State general election where 287 or 31 per cent of the 914 nominated candidates registered before close of nomination.
 This meant that the same proportion of candidates at the two recent State general elections were lawfully able to receive political donations or make payments for electoral expenditure before being nominated for the 2023 NSW State election.
-Of the 21 groups registered for the 2023 NSW State election before nominating, seven or 33 per cent, registered before nomination.
-This was a little more than the five, or 25 per cent, of the 20 groups registered for the 2019 NSW State election.
+Of the 21 groups registered for the 2023 NSW State election before nominating, seven or 33 per cent, registered before the 2019 NSW State election.